seyyah/lv_projects/README.md

 Cheap development board with 240x320 TFT, Resistive touch pad, 180 MHz MCU with 256kB RAM + 64 MBit SDRAM and GPU.
 The CubeMX drivers are used to initilaize the peripheries.
 In *hal_stm_lvgl/tft/tft.h* you can enable/disable external frame buffer placement and GPU usage.

+### pic32mx_r61581_no_os
+A custom PIC32MX695H based board drives a 480x320 display with R61581 display controller via software parallel port.
+The MCU has 512kB flash, 128 kB RAM and tuns at 80 MHz.
+It able to applay font anti-aliasing and even screen sized animations.
+Touch pad driver is not added yet.

+### pic32mx_ssd1963_no_os
+A custom PIC32MX695H based board drives a 800x480 display with SSD1963 display controller via software parallel port.
+Still work in progrss.

 ### linux_frame_buffer
 Directly use Linux fame buffer (e.g. /dev/fb0) as frame buffer.
 Demonstrates the usage winth embedded Linux systems.
 The project is created in Eclipse CDT.
 Learn more here: [LittlevGL Blog Post](https://littlevgl.com/blog/23/embedded-gui-using-linux-frame-buffer-device-with-littlevgl)